-Currently Dr. Nasim is a Senior Lecturer in Therapeutics at the School of Pharmacy and Medical Sciences, the University of Bradford, UK.
+Currently Dr. Nasim is an Associate Professor in Therapeutics at the School of Pharmacy and Medical Sciences, the University of Bradford, UK.
 He is an Executive Member, Research and Knowledge Transfer Committee, Faculty of Life Sciences, University of Bradford, Local Ambassador, the Biochemical Society, United Kingdom, Adviser, the Commonwealth Scholarship Commission, United Kingdom, Executive Member, Global Network of Bangladeshi Biotechnologists (GNOBB).
 He has been the member of Editorial Boards of a number of international journals including Journal of Bioscience, International Journal of Perception in Public Health and acted as a Guest Editor for the journal Pain Research and Management.

 His research interests focus in the broader areas of Translational Medicine (gene identification to drug discovery).
 He has identified a few key genes that cause disorders such as Pulmonary Hypertension and blood cancer and identified novel diagnostics and therapeutics.
 Importantly, his discoveries are being taught at the university level and he is the inventor of a number of diagnostic and therapeutic patents.